resource-reasoning/DS/ecoop/response.markdown

 framework is made easier by the fact that the protocol relies on RCOB.
-We agree that verifying a protocol that does not rely on RCOB in our framework would be a much more difficult task, and we will look to implementations of such protocols next.
+We agree that verifying a protocol that does not rely on RCOB in our framework would be a much more difficult task, and we will look to implementations of such protocols in futre.